๐ŸšปIntro to Gender Studies

 Patriarchal vs. Matriarchal Societies

-• Patriarchy organizes power around male authority, typically featuring patrilineal descent (inheritance through fathers) and male control over property, politics, and family decisions
+• Patriarchy organizes power around male authority, typically featuring patrilineal descent (tracing inheritance through fathers) and male control over property, politics, and family decisions.

-• Both systems demonstrate that gender-based power arrangements are socially constructed, not biologically inevitable, making them subject to change
+• Both systems demonstrate that gender-based power arrangements are socially constructed, not biologically inevitable, which means they're subject to change.

 Gender and Power Structures in Different Societies

-• Symbolic power operates through cultural authority—who gets to define norms, interpret traditions, and speak for communities shapes gender relations as much as formal rules
+• Symbolic power operates through cultural authority.
+Who gets to define norms, interpret traditions, and speak for communities shapes gender relations as much as formal rules do.

 Labor and Economic Organization